g0rbe/CEH/06_System_Hacking.md

 #### Whitespace Steganography

-hise information in a text file using extra blank space inserted in between words covering file.
+hide information in a text file using extra blank space inserted in between words covering file.
 Using LZW and Huffman compression method to decrease the size of the message.

 #### Image Steganography

 Hidden information can be kept in image formats, such as PNG, JPG, others.
-Image steganography pelaces redundant bits of the image in the message.
+Image steganography places redundant bits of the image in the message.
 It cannot be detected by human eye.

 Techniques:

 - Least significant bit insertion
 - Masking and filtering
-- Algorithm and transfomation
+- Algorithm and transformations

 Tools: